 Bake at 375°F for 35-40 minutes.

-If you don’t have sourdough starter, you can use yeast, you will need 12 grams for half a kilo of flour.
-The rising times will be considerably reduced, after about two or three hours the dough will already be risen, once the balls are made you will need about another hour for rising.
+If you don’t have sourdough starter, you can use baker’s yeast, you’ll need 0.42 oz for half a kilo of flour.
+The rising times will decrease considerably, after about two or three hours the dough will already be risen, once you form the balls, you will need about an additional hour of rising.

-You can top the boat-shaped mini pizzas however you like: my son loves them with sautéed ground meat and caramelized onions.
+You can top the boat-shaped mini pizzas however you prefer: my son loves them with sautéed ground meat and caramelized onions.